 If we have all the information we need and can proceed, we will invite you to complete the Main Submission Form.
 This form goes into more detail about programme content, industrial input and methods of delivery, how your programme meets the detailed requirements and outputs required for accreditation.
+There is more about this in the next section of this guide.

-Your main submission will be reviewed by a member of our Accreditation and Approvals Panel (AAP).
-Feedback will be provided and you will work with our Accreditation Team to progress the process.
+Your main submission will be reviewed by a member of our Accreditation and Approvals Panel (AAP) who will provide feedback and let you know via our Accreditation Team if we are able to move forward and if there is any other information or clarification you need to provide.

-A visit date will be arranged, which will usually take place over two days and allows the visiting panel to meet with staff and students, as well as getting further detail on the programme and facilities.
-The visiting panel typically includes two members of our AAP, an industry representative and secretariat from the EI.
+Once all information has been received, we will contact you to arrange a mutually convenient time to undertake an accreditation visit.
+The visit usually takes place over one day and is a chance for the visiting panel to meet with staff and students, as well as getting further detail on the programme and facilities.
+The visiting panel typically includes two members of our AAP, an industry representative and a secretariat from the EI.

-Our Visiting Panel will provide informal feedback at the end of the day.
-A report will be written and sent to you so that you can check for factual accuracy.
+Our Visiting Panel will normally give you informal feedback on the outcome of the visit at the end of the day.
+A report will be written by one of our Accreditation Team in conjunction with the Visiting Panel Chair and will be sent to you so that you can check for factual accuracy.
 You will also have the opportunity to respond to any requirements or recommendations which the Panel has identified in the report.

-The report, with any comments you have made, will be referred to the next meeting of the AAP who will review the findings of the visit and confirm whether accreditation is granted, whether it is subject to any requirements or recommendations, and the period of accreditation as appropriate.
+The report, with any comments you have made, will be referred to the next possible meeting of the AAP who will review the findings of the Visit and confirm whether accreditation is granted, whether it is subject to any requirements or recommendations, and the period of accreditation as appropriate.

-A letter will be sent to you confirming the AAP's decision and any actions required.
-A certificate will also be sent to you once accreditation has been awarded, if requested.
+A letter will be sent to you confirming AAP's decision and any actions required.
+A certificate will also be sent to you once accreditation has been awarded.